Junyi-L/USfluIndex/README.md

     * Code/Short-term/ contains code to estimate and make short-term forecast.

-        * Code/Short-term/Beta.R selects a Beta model with 1 lag based on AICc, estimates parameters and perform short-term forecasts, and scores of forecast are calculated are saved in Results/Forecast_ph1-4/Beta.rds.
+        * Code/Short-term/Beta.R selects a Beta model with 1 lag based on AICc, estimates parameters and perform short-term forecasts, and scores of forecast are saved in Results/Forecast_ph1-4/Beta.rds.
-        * Code/Short-term/Beta_lags.R selects a Beta model with more lags based on AICc, estimates parameters and performs short-term forecasts, and scores of forecast are calculated are saved in Results/Forecast_ph1-4/Beta_lag4.rds.
+        * Code/Short-term/Beta_lags.R selects a Beta model with more lags based on AICc, estimates parameters and performs short-term forecasts, and scores of forecast are saved in Results/Forecast_ph1-4/Beta_lag4.rds.
         * Code/Short-term/ARIMA_model_choice.R selects an ARIMA model using training data based on AICc.
-Code/Short-term/ARIMA.R performs estimation and short-term forecasts, and scores of forecast are calculated are saved in Results/Forecast_ph1-4/ArimaResults.rds.
+Code/Short-term/ARIMA.R performs estimation and short-term forecasts, and scores of forecast are saved in Results/Forecast_ph1-4/ArimaResults.rds.
         * Code/Short-term/SARIMA.R selects a SARIMA model and performs estimation and short-term forecasts, and saves scores of forecast in Results/Forecast_ph1-4/SARIMAResults.rds.
-        * Code/Short-term/naive.R performs estimation and short-term forecasts of the naive approach, and saves scores of forecast in Results/Forecast_ph1-4/NaiveResults.rds.
+        * Code/Short-term/naive.R performs estimation and short-term forecasts from the naive approach, and saves scores of forecast in Results/Forecast_ph1-4/NaiveResults.rds.
-        * Code/Short-term/prophet.R performs estimation and short-term forecasts of the Prophet model, and saves scores of forecast in Results/Forecast_ph1-4/ProphetResults.rds.
+        * Code/Short-term/prophet.R performs estimation and short-term forecasts from the Prophet model, and saves scores of forecast in Results/Forecast_ph1-4/ProphetResults.rds.
-        * Code/Short-term/KCDE_step_estimation.R estimates parameters for the KCDE model, and saves them in Results/Forecast_ph1-4/KCDEResults.
+        * Code/Short-term/KCDE_step_estimation.R estimates parameters from the KCDE model, and saves them in Results/Forecast_ph1-4/KCDEResults.
 Code/Short-term/KCDE_step_prediction.R performs short-term forecasts, and saves scores of forecast in Results/Forecast_ph1-4/KCDEResults/.

     * Code/Peak/ contains code to predict the peak timing and the peak intensity.